 The Trustee has examined how rights, including voting rights, attached to investments should be exercised.
-The Trustee recognises its responsibilities as an owner of capital, and believes that good stewardship practices, including monitoring and engaging with investee companies, and exercising voting rights attaching to investments, protect and enhance the long-term value investments.
+The Trustee recognises its responsibilities as an owner of capital, and believes that good stewardship practices, including monitoring and engaging with investee companies, and exercising voting rights attaching to investments, protect and enhance the long-term value of investments.
 The Trustee has delegated to its investment managers the exercise of rights attaching to investments, including voting rights, and engagement with issuers of debt and equity and other relevant persons about relevant matters such as performance, strategy, capital structure, management of actual or potential conflicts of interest, risks and ESG considerations.

 The Trustee does not generally monitor or engage directly with issuers or other holders of debt or equity.
 It expects the investment managers to exercise ownership rights and undertake monitoring and engagement in line with the managers' general policies on stewardship, as provided to the Trustee from time to time, considering the long-term financial interests of the beneficiaries.
 The Trustee will consider such policies from which it will determine whether circumstances require them to monitor or engage with investment managers or other holders of debt or equity.
-The Trustee understands these reflect the recommendations of the UK

-Stewardship Code issued by the Financial Reporting Council.
+The Trustee understands these reflect the recommendations of the UK Stewardship Code issued by the Financial Reporting Council.
 The Trustee is supportive of the recommendations made by the UK Stewardship Code and expects its investment managers to comply with the principles of the UK Stewardship Code (or to explain any non-compliance).

-All of the Scheme's publicly-held shares are managed by Epworth, and the Trustee is able to engage with Epworth on its voting policies should it have a strong view on a particular issue.
+All of the Scheme's publicly held shares are managed by Epworth, and the Trustee is able to engage with Epworth on its voting policies should it have a strong view on a particular issue.
+The Trustee can engage with Epworth via the Joint Investment Committee at quarterly Joint Investment Committee meetings, or via digital or written correspondence with Epworth.
 The Trustee cannot usually directly influence the policies of the Scheme's other investment managers.